hudua/azureml-databricks/networking/documentation.md

 You can create a datastore as normal:
 * Be sure to select Yes for using workspace managed identity for data preview and profiling.
 ![adbaad](/networking/images/mi.PNG)
 * The managed identity that is created for Azure ML is called the same as the workspace.
-You should give it "Storage Blob Data Reader" role assignment for the storage account.
+Depending on permissions, you might need to give it something like "Storage Blob Data Reader" role assignment for the storage account.

 #### Creating a dataset and running compute
 Once the datastore is created per above, you should be able to create dataset and run compute (e.g. Notebook VM, AutoML, Designer) as normal.